bartosz-paternoga/Face_recognizer/README.md

 This is a face recognition app.
 It recognizes person in a webcam or a phone using personal face  landmarks.
-Person's image needs to be uploaded first, so that face desriptotors along with a name are stored in a database.
+Person's image needs to be uploaded first, so that face desriptotors along with a name are stored in database.
 Thie app uses face-api.js for ML algorithm, react UI for a frontend, node.js for a backend and mongoDB database.